Mental Health & Smoking

 However, the warning does not exclude people with mental health conditions from taking these medications.
 In fact, a review of 17 different studies found that these medications help people with serious mental illness to quit smoking.
 The review also found that taking non-nicotine medications did not make emotional distress or psychiatric symptoms worse.

 You should talk with your doctor about whether using Zyban or Chantix is right for you.

 As you are quitting, you might feel irritable or restless, have trouble sleeping or concentrating, or feel anxious, depressed, or hungry.
 Don't worry!
 In most cases, these are symptoms of nicotine withdrawal, and not your mental health condition getting worse.
 These feelings usually go away in a few days.
 Once you get past the withdrawal symptoms, quitting smoking can make you feel as good as using anti-depressants.

-NAMI Connection Recovery Support Group is a free, peer-led support group for adults living with mental illness.
-You will gain insight from hearing the challenges and successes of others, and the groups are led by NAMI-trained facilitators who've been there.
-Tell your support system about your plan to quit so they can hold you to your word and help you when you're struggling.
+National Alliance on Mental Illness (NAMI) Connection Recovery Support Group is a free, peer-led support group for adults living with mental illness.
+The groups are led by NAMI-trained group leaders who've been there.
+Tell your support system about your plan to quit.
+That way, they can check in with you and support you when you need it.